VinAIResearch/3D-UCaps/README.md

 ## Usage

 ### Installation
-We provide instructions how to install dependencies via conda.
+We provide instructions on how to install dependencies via conda.
 First, clone the repository locally:
 ```
 git clone https://github.com/VinAIResearch/3D-UCaps.git
 ```